|

 Philharmonic under distinguished conductors Gürer Aykal and Emil Tabakov.
 Other recent highlights of his concert diary include guest appearances at the

-2000 Montpellier Festival in France, and the 2001 Spring Festivals in Athens,
+2000 Montpellier Festival in France (aired on MEZZO TV), and the 2001 Spring Festivals in Athens,

 Bucharest, and Budapest.
 In 2003 he performed Tchaikovsky's 1st Piano